clinical-biomarkers/biomarker-partnership/supplementary_files/documentation/table_json_conversion.md

 ## Data Conversion

-The `table_json_conversion.py` (up to date for version 0.3 of the schema) script in the `src/` directory can be used to convert the data between the two formats.
-The script takes these arguments:
+The code in the `src/data_conversion/` directory handles the logic for the data conversion.
+The entry point is the `data_conversion.py` script.
+Right now the logic is written for the `v0.3.1` data model schema and supports the following conversions:
+- JSON -> TSV
+- TSV -> JSON

+The `data_conversion.py` script can take these arguments:

 ```
 Positional arguments:
-    source_filepath     filepath of the source file (accepts JSON or TSV)
+    source_filepath     filepath of the source file
-    target_filepath     filepath of the target file (accepts JSON or TSV)
+    target_filepath     filepath of the target file to generate (including the filename and extension)

 Optional Arguments:
     -h --help           show the help message and exit
     -v --version        show the current version number and exit
 ```

-Move your current working directory to `src/` and run the `table_json_conversion.py` script passing in the filepath to the source and target file path's:
+Move your current working directory to `src/data_conversion/` and run the `data_conversion.py` script passing in the filepath to the source and target file path's:

 ```
-cd src
+cd src/data_conversion
-python table_json_conversion.py <FILEPATH/TO/SOURCE> <FILEPATH/TO/TARGET>
+python data_conversion.py <FILEPATH/TO/SOURCE> <FILEPATH/TO/TARGET>
 ```

 The script will automatically detect the conversion direction.
-If a JSON file is passed as the source, it will check that a TSV file was passed as the output (or target) file and vice versa.
+For example, if a JSON file is passed as the source, it will check that a TSV file was passed as the output (or target) file and vice versa.
 The script expects the filepath to the log path to exist (set in the `conf.json` file).
-By default, the filepath is `../home/logs/conversion_log.log`.
+By default, the filepath is `../../home/logs/conversion_log.log`.

 Some notes for the JSON to TSV conversion:
 - The output table will have the columns `biomarker_id`, `biomarker`, `assessed_biomarker_entity`, `assessed_biomarker_entity_id`, `assessed_entity_type`, `condition`, `condition_id`, `exposure_agent`, `exposure_agent_id`, `best_biomarker_role`, `specimen`, `specimen_id`, `loinc_code`, `evidence_source`, `evidence`, and `tag` in that exact order.